Kajdav/jQuery2/README.md

 Now let's set a variable called task so that we can access the 'this' keyword to pass it into another function.

-We are also going to change it's ID to the string 'inProgress'.
+We are also going to change its ID to the string 'inProgress'.

 *app.js*